splunk/public-o11y-docs/apm/apm-spans-traces/span-search.rst

 .. image:: /_images/apm/terms-concepts/span-search.gif
   :width: 100%
   :alt: This animation shows a span search in which the user searches for Service = checkoutservice, and then further refines the search to error=true.
-The user also demonstrates the use of the Matches only switch to show only spans that match your search.
+The user also demonstrates that using the Matches switch shows only the spans that match your search.

 Follow these steps to search for a span within a trace: